jdisset/noodlePathFinder/readme.md

 # Usage

-`./noodlepath graphFile  > pathFile` to generate a pathFile from a graphFile
+`./noodlepath -g graphFile > pathFile` to generate a pathFile from a graphFile

-`./noodlepath graphFile pathFile` to print out an evaluation of the pathFile (turning costs + total distance)
+`./noodlepath -g graphFile -p pathFile` to print out an evaluation of the pathFile (turning costs + total distance)

 Complete Usage:
   NoodlePath [OPTION...]